twpkevin06222/Deep-Attention-Network-for-BraTS20/README.md

 ## Individual Contributions
 - Adapted attention mechanism for proposed models to enhance salient feature learning capability and better interoperability of proposed model.
 - Adapted deep supervision method in the later stage of the network such that signal injection from the later stage to the shallow stage could prevent saturated gradients.
-- Experiment design, experiment setup, ablation studies and most part of the report is being done by Wai Po Kevin Teng.
+- Experiment design, experiment setup, ablation studies and majority part of the report is being done by Wai Po Kevin Teng.

 ## Challenges Faces
 - Class imbalanced in the data labels, especially for brain tumour core region hinder the model to perform well in the image segmentation process.